Hyning Oblates

 — one of the oblates

-We would ask you to book in for the day or weekend in advance.
+We would ask you to book in for the day.
 Please contact S M Bernard on hyningbookings@yahoo.co.uk or 01524 732684 or 01524 989380 before if possible the 12th if possible.
+On this day, Lisa Valente-Osborne and Pauline Wright will make their final commitments.

 Helen, one of our oblates, writing an icon.